Electronic cigarette: Established: 2020s

 In the UK, where most vaping uses refillable sets and e-liquid, there is now support from the National Health Service, and other medical bodies now embrace the use of e-cigarettes as a viable way to quit smoking.
-This has contributed to record numbers of people vaping, with current vapers over 3.6 million as of June 2021.
+This has contributed to record numbers of people vaping, with estimated 3.6 million in 2019, 3.2 million in 2020, rising to 3.6 million in 2021.
+Current vapers being 2.2 million as of 2024.